KubaWoj666/TO_DO_app_in_Django-/README.md

 <br />

 ## About app
-- It is simple app where you can creat your user.
+- It is simple app where you can
-- You can created, raeded, upateed and deleted tasks.
+  - You can create, raed, update and delete tasks.
-- You can serach your tasks.
+  - Each user has the possibility to create his own account.
+  - User has ability to search through created tasks

-## Setup (in future)
+## Setup
 - Create a virtual environment
   - python -m venv venv
 - Activate virtual environment (in VsCode)